bitnami/containers/bitnami/oauth2-proxy/README.md

-# Bitnami package for OAuth2 Proxy
+# Bitnami Secure Image for OAuth2 Proxy

 ## What is OAuth2 Proxy?